how to talk to your partner about bdsm

 Sometimes guilt and shame are legitimate pangs of conscience–warnings that you’re pursuing the wrong path.
 Try to find a sense of peace and contentment about your fetishes, before you worry about how to talk to your partner about BDSM.
 When you’re comfortable in your own skin, you will be better prepared to talk to your spouse without scaring them.

-4 Comments on “How to Talk to Your Partner About BDSM
+6 thoughts on “How to Talk to Your Partner About BDSM”

 1. I think this also is very worthwhile to discuss and even explore with when a couple is dating/courting.
 Yes sex should be off the table but the couple should talk about their expectations and preferences (if an inexperienced couple, to the best that they know them).